What can I get a fine for?

 Library fines may seem insignificant compared to other fines – unlike many others they don’t end up in court for collection.
 But like all fines, it’s worth paying them in full and on time.
 Libraries can and do send debt collectors after people with large unpaid fines.

-The worst thing we can do with fines is ignore them.
 Small debts snowball into big ones quickly and courts can be very unforgiving to non-payers.
-As annoying as getting a fine can be, we can’t afford to ignore them.
+As stressful as getting a fine can be, we can’t afford to ignore them.

 If you don't pay a fine on time, it will be ‘lodged at court for collection’.
 This immediately adds $30 in court costs to the fine.
 If you still haven't paid 28 days later, the court can take enforcement action to collect the fine (such as making compulsory deductions from your income or bank account), which adds another $102.